Wearsafe: Tag

 The Wearsafe Tag is a small, wearable button that operates similarly to other wearable personal safety devices: by connecting to a smartphone.
 The device also works without a smartphone, but is limited to 200 ft (70 m) from the location.
 According to the Boston Globe, "Activating the Wearsafe tag not only triggers a set of alerts sent to a designated list of contacts, but sends live location information and audio from the scene and opens a 'virtual situation room' between respondents in order to coordinate help (or call 911).
 The 'Rewind' function [plays] audio recorded in the 60 seconds prior to activation to provide context.
 Whatever action taken on a call for distress, the tag vibrates the reassure the caller that help is on the way: The Wearsafe Tag buffers live audio whenever it is turned on.

 App

 Wearsafe's Tag pairs with a mobile app to connect with the user's selected network.
-The Wearsafe Tag sends GPS coordinates and audio context to the network.
-In an article in Law Technology Today, Attorney N. Kane Bennett, a former Massachusetts prosecutor and current litigator in civil matters, concluded that “an audio recording from the actual incident, in real time, is incredibly powerful evidence in a criminal or civil case.”
+The Wearsafe Tag sends GPS coordinates and audio context to a prearranged network set up through the app.

 The app provides reassurance to the victim that help is on the way-- which Secret Service Agents, Navy SEALS, and CIA Agents "pointed out that people who have reassurance that help is on the way have a much, much higher probability of a successful outcome in a stressful situation."